PDLT-University-of-York/test-split-site/docs/ultra/test.md

     If you are setting up a summative Test, also review this more detailed guide:
     [Staff Help: Considerations Around & Setting up a **Summative** VLE Test](https://docs.google.com/document/d/1sn85oHTEuxNuw3_6R_TqdGlgrlWAgyCEtv7FXyd0his/edit?usp=sharing)

+    You **must** discuss with the Digital Education Team well in advance if you want to run a summative and/or synchronous exam (in person or online) using Ultra Test.

+    [Contact us](mailto:vle-support@york.ac.uk) to arrange a consultation.

 ### Test location
 Consider where students would expect the Test to appear.

-#### With module materials
-Tests used for informal self-tests, knowledge checks or quizzes are best placed alongside the relevant module materials.
-For example, put a quiz for students to check their understanding of lecture content in the relevant weekly content folder with the lecture materials.
+**With module materials**: informal self-tests, knowledge checks or quizzes are best placed alongside the relevant module materials.

 ![decorative](images/test-in-weekly-content.png)

-#### In the Assessment section
+**Assessment section**
-Tests listed as either a formative or summative assessment in your module catalogue entry should appear (or information about the Test, if run on VLEEXAM) in the Assessment section of the site.
-If you also want the Test to be accessible through a weekly content folder, use a Course Link.
+Tests listed as either a formative or summative assessment in your module catalogue entry must appear (or information about the Test, if run on VLEEXAM) in the Assessment section of the site.
+If you also want the Test to be accessible through a weekly content folder, use a [Course Link](../ultra/links.md).

 ![decorative](images/test-in-assessment-section.png)